Medial dorsal nucleus

-The medial dorsal nucleus (or dorsomedial nucleus of thalamus) is a large nucleus in the thalamus.
+The medial dorsal nucleus (or mediodorsal nucleus of thalamus, dorsomedial nucleus, dorsal medial nucleus, or medial nucleus group) is a large nucleus in the thalamus.
+It is separated from the other thalamic nuclei by the internal medullary lamina.

-It is believed to play a role in memory.
+The medial dorsal nucleus is interconnected with the prefrontal cortex, therefore involved in prefrontal functions.
+Damage to the interconnected tract or the nucleus itself will result in similar damage to the prefrontal cortex.
+It is also believed to play a role in memory.

 Structure

-It relays inputs from the amygdala and olfactory cortex and projects to the prefrontal cortex and the limbic system and in turn relays them to the prefrontal association cortex.
+The medial dorsal nucleus relays inputs from the amygdala and olfactory cortex and projects to the prefrontal cortex and the limbic system, and in turn relays them to the prefrontal association cortex.
 As a result, it plays a crucial role in attention, planning, organization, abstract thinking, multi-tasking, and active memory.

 The connections of the medial dorsal nucleus have even been used to delineate the prefrontal cortex of the Göttingen minipig brain.

-By stereology the number of brain cells in the region has been estimated to around 6.43 million neurons in the adult human brain and 36.3 million glial cells, and with the newborn having quite different numbers: around 11.2 million neurons and 10.6 million glial cells.
+By stereology the number of brain cells in the region has been estimated at around 6.43 million neurons in the adult human brain and 36.3 million glial cells, with the newborn having quite different numbers: around 11.2 million neurons and 10.6 million glial cells.

+Parts of nucleus

+The medial dorsal nucleus has four parts.